Pratt Street Historic District: Description and history

-Pratt Street is a one-block street in Downtown Hartford, running east-west between Main Street on the east and Trumbull Street (across from the XL Center) in the west.
+Pratt Street is a one-block street in Downtown Hartford, running east-west between Main Street on the east and Trumbull Street (across from the PeoplesBank Arena) in the west.
 It is lined by fifteen buildings (eight on one side and seven on the other) that are distinctly more modest in scale than those on the surrounding streets, ranging in height from two to six stories.
 All but one were built between 1896 and 1937, and are in commercial revival styles popular in that period.
 The one exception is the 1830 Spencer House at 76-78 Pratt Street, a two-story brick townhouse that is a reminder of the street's residential origin.

 Anchoring the southeast corner of Pratt and Trumbull is the Steiger Building, a six-story building with its lower stories faced in smooth stone, and its upper floors finished in light brick.
 Just to its south on Trumbull is the Heublein Building, a Romanesque Revival structure built out of red brick and brownstone in 1896.
 To the east of the Steiger Building on Pratt Street is a Classical Revival structure five stories in height, built in 1897.
 Adjacent to it is the Dillon Building, one of Hartford's finest examples of Beaux Arts architecture, built in 1899 and attributed to architect Isaac Allen Jr. Allen is also credited with the building three to the east, a two-story building built in 1919 which exhibits extensive terra cotta detailing and expansive use of glass.
-The 1925-6 Society for Savings Building anchors the eastern end of the street; its original architect was George H. Gilbert, but it has undergone several restylings to acquire a more International appearance.
+The 1893 Society for Savings Building anchors the eastern end of the street; its original architect was George H. Gilbert, but it has undergone several restylings (most notably in 1926-27 by Dennison and Hirons) to acquire a more International appearance.

+Pratt Street became pedestrian-only in 2020.
+The intention was to attract foot traffic to downtown and for Pratt Street to become a center of activity in the city.